On this day in 2002, we introduced diet Vanilla Coke -- a direct result of requests from the public.

 Vanilla Coke had its May 8, 2002, debut at the Vanilla Bean Café in Pomfret, Connecticut.
 A member of our media relations group found the Café on the Internet, and thought it would make the perfect launch spot for the new brand.

 Vanilla Coke had briefly been replaced for a bit with Black Cherry Vanilla Coke, but returned in 2007.
-In fact, we celebrated its comeback by making a record-breaking Vanilla Coke float at the World of Coca-Cola in Atlanta.
+In fact, we celebrated its comeback by making a record-breaking Vanilla Coke float at the World of

 Did you drink Coke with vanilla at soda fountains, or did you prefer another flavor?
 Tell me about it!